nephoseu/LGPowerBI/Instructions/Day1/02-load-data-with-power-query-in-power-bi-desktop.md

 1. To multiply the **Target** values by 1000, select the **Target** column header, and then on the **Transform** ribbon tab, from inside the **Number Column** group, select **Standard**, and then select **Multiply**.

-	> *You may recall that the target values were stored as thousands.*
+	> *You may recall that the target values were stored as thousands.
+If you haven't already, change the type of data to whole number.*

      ![Picture 5682](../Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image63.png)